Vanuatu

-Vanuatu (/ˌvɑːnuˈɑːtuː/ VAH-noo-AH-too or /vænˈwɑːtuː/ van-WAH-too; /bis/), officially the Republic of Vanuatu (République de Vanuatu; Ripablik blong Vanuatu), is an island country in Melanesia located in the South Pacific Ocean.
+Vanuatu, (Note: /ˌvɑːnuˈɑːtuː/ VAH-noo-AH-too or /vænˈwɑːtuː/ van-WAH-too; /bis/) officially the Republic of Vanuatu (République de Vanuatu; Ripablik blong Vanuatu), is an archipelagic country in Melanesia located in the South Pacific Ocean.
 The archipelago, which is of volcanic origin, is 1750 km east of northern Australia, 540 km northeast of New Caledonia, east of New Guinea, southeast of Solomon Islands, and west of Fiji.

 Vanuatu was first inhabited by Melanesian people.
 The first Europeans to visit the islands were a Spanish expedition led by Portuguese navigator Fernandes de Queirós, who arrived on the largest island, Espíritu Santo, in 1606.
 Queirós claimed the archipelago for Spain, as part of the colonial Spanish East Indies and named it La Austrialia del Espíritu Santo.

-In the 1880s, the Republic of France and the United Kingdom claimed parts of the archipelago, and in 1906, they agreed on a framework for jointly managing the archipelago as the New Hebrides through an Anglo-French condominium.
+In the 1880s, France and the United Kingdom claimed parts of the archipelago, and in 1906, they agreed on a framework for jointly managing the archipelago as the New Hebrides – through an Anglo-French condominium.

 In the 1970s, an independence movement arose, and the Republic of Vanuatu was founded in 1980.
 Since its independence, the country has become a member of the United Nations, the Commonwealth of Nations, the Organisation internationale de la Francophonie, and the Pacific Islands Forum.

-Etymology

-Vanuatu's name derives from the word vanua ('land' or 'home'), cognates of which occur in several Austronesian languages, (Note: Vanua in turns comes from the Proto-Austronesian *banua – see Reuter 2002; and Reuter 2006) combined with the word tu, meaning 'to stand' (from Proto-Oceanic *tuqur).
-Together, the two words convey the independent status of the country.
+Name and etymology

+Vanuatu's name was adopted upon independence in July 1980, replacing the name New Hebrides previously used for the archipelago.
+Vanuatu is derived from the word vanua, which means "land" or "home" in several Austronesian languages, and the word tu, meaning "to stand" or "remain".
+According to the country's first prime minister Walter Lini, the name was intended to connote "a country that has stood alone and will continue to stand alone".

+There was historically no indigenous name for the archipelago as a whole.
+The name New Hebrides was given by British explorer James Cook in 1774 in honour of the Hebrides archipelago of Scotland; on the same voyage he named New Caledonia after the Latin name for Scotland.
+A few years earlier French explorer Louis Antoine de Bougainville had named the islands Archipel des grandes Cyclades ("Archipelago of the Great Cyclades"), but this name was replaced in French by Nouvelles-Hébrides, a translation of Cook's name.

+The first locally coined name for the New Hebrides was Vanuaaku (also spelled Vanua'aku or Vanua-Aku).
+This name was adopted in 1977 by the pro-independence New Hebrides National Party, which simultaneously renamed itself the Vanua'aku Pati (VP), and was translated as "my land" or "our land" deriving from vanua and the pronoun aku.
+It was used in the proclamation of independence made by the Vanuaaku People's Provisional Government in 1978.
+In February 1980, the New Hebrides Representative Assembly formally voted by 26 votes to 2 to adopt Vanuatu as the country's name on independence.
+The modified name was put forward by a subcommittee on national symbols, which felt that Vanuaaku was too closely associated with the VP, and has been credited to Tom Tipolomata of Tongoa.